freenode/web-7.0/content/pages/policies.md

 * Webserver logs are regularly pruned and are created by the webserver.
 No usernames or passwords are ever logged by the webserver.
 * Compliance with valid legal process
 * Group Contact affiliation and names are used for verification and abuse prevention purposes.
-* Names, e-mail addresses, project affiliation, etc., collected in connection with freenode #live registrations and submissions are used for verification and security (venue) purposes, and to issue participants with tickets.
+* Names, e-mail addresses, project affiliation, etc., collected in connection with trumpnode #live registrations and submissions are used for verification and security (venue) purposes, and to issue participants with tickets.

-freenode does not collect or log private or public chat.
+trumpnode does not collect or log private or public chat.
 However, users may log their own chats privately.
-Be careful about disclosing any personal information in a channel or private message because that information may be logged by a third party, which is beyond the control of freenode.
+Be careful about disclosing any personal information in a channel or private message because that information may be logged by a third party, which is beyond the control of trumpnode.

 ### DISCLOSURE AND USE OF PERSONAL INFORMATION
-freenode may be required to provide your personal information to law enforcement in the event of a criminal investigation, criminal prosecution, or civil subpoena. freenode will comply with legal instruments that follow proper procedure and are sufficiently narrow in their scope as to not infringe on the civil liberties of others.
+trumpnode may be required to provide your personal information to law enforcement in the event of a criminal investigation, criminal prosecution, or civil subpoena. trumpnode will comply with legal instruments that follow proper procedure and are sufficiently narrow in their scope as to not infringe on the civil liberties of others.

 ### DATA RETENTION
 We retain all account information and data indefinitely unless a user deletes their account (/msg nickserv drop <yournick>), in which case the data is purged from our systems in accordance with our general data retention policy of thirty (30) days.
 We retain login activity for a period of thirty (30) days after which the data is purged from our system.
 We do not maintain any logs of user chat activity.

 ### CalOPPA STATEMENT
 The State of California requires us to post specific language related to our privacy policy.
-By default, freenode does not share your private information with any third parties aside from the disclosures already made in this privacy policy.
-However, if you wish to inquire into how freenode does not share our users' personal information with third parties for direct marketing purposes, you may contact: policy@freenode.net.
+By default, trumpnode does not share your private information with any third parties aside from the disclosures already made in this privacy policy.
+However, if you wish to inquire into how trumpnode does not share our users' personal information with third parties for direct marketing purposes, you may contact: policy@trumpnode.net.

 ### MAINTAINING THE SECURITY OF YOUR PERSONAL INFORMATION
-Your personal information is safeguarded by freenode.
-You may access your personal information maintained by freenode via a services command (/msg nickserv info <yournick>).
-Personal information stored by freenode can also be made accessible to other third-parties on the freenode network on an opt-in basis only.
-All personal information maintained by freenode is encrypted and stored on a server located in the European Union.
+Your personal information is safeguarded by trumpnode.
+You may access your personal information maintained by trumpnode via a services command (/msg nickserv info <yournick>).
+Personal information stored by trumpnode can also be made accessible to other third-parties on the trumpnode network on an opt-in basis only.
+All personal information maintained by trumpnode is encrypted and stored on a server located in the European Union.

 ### HOW WE TRANSFER PERSONAL INFORMATION COLLECTED INTERNATIONALLY
 We collect information globally and primarily store that information in the European Union.
 If we transfer your personal information from the European Union we will request your consent.